-This SAI describes the FCF International Quality ETF and the FCF US Quality ETF (each a "Fund" and together, the "Funds"), each a series of TrimTabs ETF Trust ("Trust").
+This SAI describes the Donoghue Forlines Yield Enhanced Real Asset ETF (the "Fund"), a series of TrimTabs ETF Trust (the "Trust").
 The Trust is an open-end registered management investment company under the Investment Company Act of 1940.

-FCF Advisors LLC ("Adviser"), serves as the investment adviser to the Funds.
-Quasar Distributors, LLC serves as the distributor for the Funds ("Distributor").
+FCF Advisors LLC ("Adviser") serves as the investment adviser to the Fund.
+Donoghue Forlines LLC ("Sub- Adviser") serves as the sub-adviser to the Fund.
+Quasar Distributors, LLC serves as the distributor for the Fund ("Distributor").